 Walking twenty minutes a day will burn 90-110 calories.
 This reduces the risk for early death by 16-30 percent among people who are inactive or moderately inactive.

 While a modest exercise can help increase longevity, additional effort is recommended because of the overall health benefits of exercise.
-Read: Plus Sized Gyms
+Read: Plus Sized Gyms for Exercise

 In good health,